 Pyrite: Properties, Facts and Photos

-Contents 1.
+| Contents 1.
 What is Pyrite?
 2. Pyrite Properties (geology) 3.
 Meaning of Pyrite 4.
 Article Pictures 5.
 Shop for Pyrite |

 What is Pyrite?

 If you strike a piece of gold, it will flatten.
-Do the same to pyrite and it will break into many pieces.
+Do the same to pyrite, and it will break into many pieces.

 Properties of Pyrite (geology)

-Pyrite contains a high percentage of iron and is relatively common, hence can be found in many geological environments.
+Pyrite contains a high percentage of iron and is relatively common, hence it can be found in many geological environments.

 Sulphide minerals are a class of minerals that consist of one or more metallic elements chemically bonded to sulphur.
-As well as iron, the element can be copper , lead, zinc, nickel, or silver.
+As well as iron, the element can be copper, lead, zinc, nickel, or silver.

-Pyrite crystals can be isometric (cube-shaped), one of the simplest and most common crystal shapes.
-They can also be octahedrons or pyritohedrons,(a pyritohedron ).
+Cubes are one of the simplest and most common crystal shapes.
+Pyrite crystals can also be octahedrons or pyritohedrons, (a pyritohedron).

-Pyrite's crystal faces can also be striated, another characteristic that distinguishes pyrite from gold.
+Pyrite's crystal faces can also be striated.

 In the late 1970s, deep-sea hydrothermal vents were discovered on the ocean floor at previously unexplored depths.
 These vents supported unique ecosystems with hundreds of newly discovered species.
 Many of the vents emitted mineral-rich fluids containing pyrite at temperatures as high as 400°C (752°F).